phenopolis/phenopolis/README.md

 #### Running phenogenon

-The phenogenon, written by [Jing Yu](https://github.com/logust79), does an enrichment test per gene and HPO term.
+The phenogenon, written by [Jing Yu](https://github.com/logust79), does an enrichment test (Fisher test) per gene and HPO term.

 The scripts can be found in `./phenogenon`

 First, the user has to run `python snapshot_patient_hpo.py` to take a snapshot of patients' HPO at the time.
-Since the phenogenon analysis will take some time, this is to avoid any inconsistency that might be introduced by editting patients' HPO in the database when phenogenon is running.
+Since the phenogenon analysis will take some time, this is to avoid any inconsistency that might be introduced by editing patients' HPO in the database when phenogenon is running.

 Second, `python get_hpo_freq.py` will produce an HPO frequency file that phenogenon will use for its analysis.